 – TEMPLATE –

-You can use the following template to organize the information that you have gathered to write a press release that is as tight and to the point as possible.
+You can use the following template to organize the information that you have gathered to write a press release and create content that people want to read – that is as tight and to the point as possible press release announcement.

 [Headline Of The Press Release]